 Mexico is famed for its marine life, with whales being one of the star attractions on the Pacific Coast.
 Humpback, blue, and gray whales can be spotted from various destinations along this western shoreline as they make their annual migrations.

-Whether you choose to go whale watching in Mexico from land or venture out on a wildlife-spotting cruise, witnessing these majestic mammals is one of the things that Mexico is most known for.
+Whether you choose to go whale watching in Mexico from land or venture out on a wildlife-spotting cruise, witnessing these majestic mammals is one of the things that Mexico is known for.

 Hop aboard a sailboat in Puerto Vallarta as you glide through the waters to Banderas Bay, where you’ll have the chance to look for humpback whales in their winter habitat.
 The months from December to March are the optimal whale-watching season.
 Get your camera ready to capture these graceful creatures and even some playful dolphins on your thrilling journey.